yusufatmaca/estimate-pi-using-monte-carlo-method/README.md

 ---

 ## Mathematical Explanation of This Problem
-For the sake of simplicity of mathematical operations, let us consider a concentric circle of length 1 feet and a square inscribing this circle.
+For the sake of simplicity of mathematical operations, let us consider a concentric circle of 1 foot in length and a square inscribing this circle.

 <p align="center">
   <img src="https://i.ibb.co/1RBMKT9/Screenshot-from-2024-10-12-12-14-52.png?raw=true" width="200px" height="200px" alt="concentric unit circle and square"/>